What’s with this “bipolar spectrum” idea? Is that a diagnosis?

-Bottom line: The “bipolar spectrum” view used to be regarded as radical, breaking away from the DSM.
-But it’s not radical anymore.
+Bottom line: The “bipolar spectrum” view used to be regarded as a radical idea.
+It goes against the official diagnostic rule book (the DSM).
+But the bipolar spectrum idea not radical anymore.
 It’s practically mainstream now.
-Both ways of looking at diagnosis have value.
-Use both.
+Both ways of looking at diagnosis (spectrum and DSM) have value.
+Be smart, use both.

 Just consider the genetics: there are 226 genes associated with bipolar disorder.Nurnburger Imagine how many combinations are possible.
 If each gene had only two variations — many have far more — that would be 35,000 different versions.
 Okay, say half of those are variations are not really different becaus they lead to a single common pathway.
 That’s still at least 17,000 variations?